Raymerville – Markville East: History

-The first family who settled in the area was the Ramer family.
+The first family who settled in the area was the Raymer family.
 They farmed the land around the school built in 1986 known as Ramer Wood Public School which was named after them.
 From this, the naming of the street "Raymerville Drive" came to be.

 The land is known for the Neilson milk company (formerly Nelson).

 Boundaries

 The northern boundary of the community is located at 16th Avenue.
 The southern boundary is at Bullock Drive.
 Its western boundary is at McCowan Road.
 The eastern boundary is at Robinson river.

 Education

 This region is home to Ramer Wood Public School and Saint Edwards Catholic School.
 Although there are no secondary schools in the area, students in Raymerville - Markville East generally attend either Markville Secondary School or Brother Andre Catholic High School.

 Transportation

 Public transit

 The area is serviced by York Region Transit (YRT) Route 41 Markham Local, Route 45 Mingay and Route 301 Markham Express, providing easy access to Finch GO Bus Terminal.
 Centennial and Markham GO Stations serve the community, though geographically they are not located within the community's boundaries.
 Also the community is serviced on the boundary by Route 129A McCowan Road North and Route 85 16th Ave.